 Let’s take a closer look at the fans and the controller and see what the hype is all about.
 The dimension of a fan is 120x120x26mm.
 Recently we have reviewed their TF120 which also has the same dimension.
 A standard 120mm fan has typically a 25mm height unless stated otherwise.
 This is second from the Deepcool with 26mm height.
 These fans are rated at 12VDC with operating voltage between 7 to 13.2VDC.
 Starting voltage for a fan is 7VDC.
 Their rated current is 0.74A with an input power of 8.9W.
 The fan speed is rated at 500±200 ~ 2200±10% RPM.
 Maximum airflow on 12VDC is 56CFM.
 The noise level is 37.9 dB(A).
 The fans are using the Hydro Bearings.
 We could not find static pressure rating of these fans which is obvious as they don’t have any frame.

 Let’s take a look at the front side of the fan.
 We can see that there is no frame around the blades.
 The fans feature a seamless all-in-one skeleton frame made of 100% aluminum alloy.
 The fan is suspending from this unique frame.
 This will help in unrestricted airflow.
 The front side has two arm frame design which are interconnected in the middle where the motor hub of the fan is.
 Each arm has a length of 113mm from top edge to edge.
 It is finished in silver color to signify the aluminum alloy made.
 The inner side of each arm has a diffusor on it with the RGB LEDs underneath.
 The diffusers are facing each other.
 The top sides of the frame have angled edges where there is a straight line design in the middle.
 In the center, there is a black color plastic cover in a hexogen design.
 It has a GamerStorm brand logo on it which does not light up when in action.
 Each edge has a 26mm depth with the corner mounts fully covered in a black color padding to avoid vibration sound.
 There is a 110mm gap between any two mounting holes.
 This uni-body seamless design is speaking for itself and give these fans a stunning look.
 The blades are double layered much like what we saw on the TF120 series fans from the Deepcool.
-This double layered approach increases the efficiency and gives more air pressure.
+This double layered approach increases the efficiency.
 This design approach works in tandem with the suspended fan implementation to help in unrestricted airflow.
 Each fan has 9 blades.
-Overall build quality is top notch and despite being suspended implementation there was no flex in the blades.
+Overall build quality is goodbut keep in mind that point of USB cable connectivity is fragile.
+Despite being suspended implementation there was no flex in the blades.